-I am a sophomore at Muhlenberg College, double majoring in Theatre and Media Communications.
-On campus, I am a member of Muhlenberg's Theatre and Dance Associations, Jazz Singers, Show Choir, am the Resident Technician of the Office of Information Technology, and serve as the Public Relations Officer for Catholic Campus Ministry.
+I am a junior at Muhlenberg College, double majoring in Theatre and Media Communications.
+On campus, I am the Show Choir's Music Director and Vice President, the Office of Information Technology's Resident Technician, Catholic Campus Ministry's Public Relations Officer, and work as the Theatre Department's Student Master Carpenter.
 In addition, I mentor my high school's FIRST Robotics Team.
 I grew up in Blue Bell, PA, and am a proud member of the Philadelphia/Delaware Valley Chapter of the CCFA.

 With the help of the CCFA, I have thrived through the most difficult period of my life.
 At age ten, I began to experience symptoms of extreme nausea, fatigue, and lost 20 pounds in a matter of weeks.
 The answer, Crohn’s Disease, came about 6 months later following a battery of tests and hospital visits.

 One of my first adventures following the diagnosis was CCFA’s Camp Oasis.
 From my first day at camp, I realized it was a place to spend time without worry, and an opportunity to make meaningful, lasting friendships with people I would have never met otherwise.
-Summer 2014 was my 8th summer at Camp Oasis.
-It was an amazing experience since I was able to return as a counselor.
+Summer 2015 was my 10th summer at Camp Oasis.
+It is an amazing experience to return again as a counselor.
 My goal is to be able to give back to others what Camp Oasis and the CCFA have given me.
 I also captain Team Tiffany for the Take Steps Walk in order to encourage others to fight for a cure.

 During my time with the CCFA, I have become an advocate for adults and children living with Crohn’s and UC, serving as the 2007 Youth Ambassador, the 2013 Honored Hero, and now as a member of the College Council.
 Having an outlet to help deal with a potentially debilitating disease while serving others is a tremendous honor.
 The CCFA has been there for me since my diagnosis, helping me along the path of turning a challenge into an opportunity.